Lancelotbronner/BevyInspector/README.md

 You'll also be able to spawn/despawn entities and add/remove components.

+This may require crate functionality to expose the default values of a type?

 ### Watching Components

 I plan to make the app watch components and show live changes.